jcaviness1/CosmicFlow/README.md

 # CosmicFlow

 Cosmic-themed messaging app that utilizes Flutter and Firebase.
+Downloadable apk file available as demo.

 Includes dark theme!
 Users can easily toggle between light and dark theme in app settings, further personalizing their experience.